eval-protocol/python-sdk/SECURITY.md

 ## Reporting a Vulnerability

-The `reward-kit` team and community take all security vulnerabilities seriously.
+The `eval-protocol` team and community take all security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security vulnerability, please **do not** create a public GitHub issue.
 Instead, send an email to the following address: